Skyrme Family Website

 Undoubtedly considered the home of the family name by many.
 Today you will find more Skyrmes in the towns in Pembroke and the places around (such as Tenby, Haverford West, Narbeth) than anywhere else in the British Isles.
 Many church graveyards in the area will show a Skyrme or two.
 The odd Skyrme will also be found further afield, such as Crickhowell.

-Many of our own family were born in Monkton - a district that is virtually joined to Pembroke (west).
+Many of my own family were born in Monkton - a district that is virtually joined to Pembroke (west).
 Pembroke dockyard provided employment for many of our ancestors, bearing in mind the naval and shipwright traditions in our family.
 Below are some places in Pembrokeshire which feature prominently as birthplaces and residences of Skyrmes.
-They are listed roughly in frequency of mentions in Pembrokeshire records.
+They are listed roughly in frequency of Skyrm(e) births (up to about 1910) in our master database at June 2014.
 Links are given to local information, including parish information provided by GENUKI (UK and Ireland Genealogy):

 Herefordshire